-A common formulation is that the objective function of a state, say welfare, depends on consumption and security, a function of own and an opponents armed forces.
+&lt;sup>13 This section is based on early versions of Dunne, Garcia Alonso, Levine, and Smith (2006)., objective function of a state, say welfare, depends on consumption and security, a function of own and opponent's armed forces.
 Welfare is maximised subject to a budget constraint, thus determining the optimal level of armed forces.
-Security can have many levels depending on what the threat is 10.
+Security can have many levels depending on what the threat is 16.